 Never, ever, ever compare yourself to another co-worker.

+Ultimately, this is your raise request and performance review, so it should focus on you and not anyone else.
+Focus on your strengths and the value you bring to the company.
 Plus, it might throw Sally under the bus and cause some office angst if you have to work with her in the future.

 Do you like getting ultimatums?
-Didn't think so.
+Didn't think so!

 If you do choose this route, all we can advise is don't bluff.
 If you threaten to walk out the door if you don't get a raise, be prepared to follow through.
 Otherwise your boss will know you were just making a power play.